 However, there is one indulgence that she won’t compromise with any artificial stuff that I couldn’t agree with her more about.
 I love the real stuff.

 “How do I treat myself occasionally?
 By drinking plenty of fat Coke.
-I rarely drink soda, but when I do, it’s not diet, it’s the real stuff.”
+I rarely drink soda, but when I do, it’s not diet (avoid these 4 diet mistakes), it’s the real stuff.”

 Kate is the brand ambassador for Lancome, and although she does use many of their products, she also have a few faves of other brands.